 Preferred infrastructure reports

-The Planning Secretary may ask the proponent to submit a preferred infrastructure report (PIR) to that outlines proposed changes to the project to minimise its environmental impact or address any other issues raised during the assessment process.
+The Planning Secretary may ask the proponent to submit a preferred infrastructure report (PIR) outlining proposed changes to the project to minimise environmental impacts or address other issues raised during the assessment process.

 For more information see the State Significant Infrastructure Guidelines - Preparing a Preferred Infrastructure Report (Appendix E).

-If the changes to the application are requested by the proponent and the Planning Secretary has requested a PIR, amendments may be included in the PIR to avoid the need for a separate amendment report.
+If changes to the application are requested by the proponent and the Planning Secretary has requested a PIR, amendments may be included in the PIR to avoid the need for a separate amendment report.
 These changes should be clearly described and identified as amendments requested by the proponent.
-This separates them from any changes proposed to minimise environmental impact or deal with any issues raised during the assessment of the application.
+This distinguishes them from changes proposed to minimise environmental impact or address issues raised during the assessment process.